sugarlabs/sugar-docs/build.rst

     with the same user.
 You can specify the name of the profile with this option.
 A random generated one is added to the prefs if you are running sugar-build under sugar.

+BUILD_IN_SOURCE

+    If this is option is set (to any value) all the modules will be built inside the source directory, even if they support out-of-source builds.